jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 - -h: python help
 - --files: Give scenario csv files (wild card search).
-- --scen: The template excel in lukeghg for results.
-It contains three sheets:
+- --scen: The template excel in *lukeghg* for results.
-  - UIDMatrix: contains  UIDs  identifying times series.
-  - LandUse: template for results for land use and land use change.
-  - LULUCF: template for collecting LULUCF totals from land use and land use change.
 - -m: The UID mapping file as in run-ghg-master.sh.
 - -o: Excel output file
 - --start: The start year of the scenario inventory